 Why is flexibility important for an athlete?

 Flexibility is an important component of physical fitness and has many positive effects on the body.
 For instance, it improves mobility, posture, muscle coordination, reduces the risk of injuries and muscle soreness.
 It even leads to a better overall “shape”.
-But most importantly, it increases performance.
 It mainly increases your range of motion and makes it easier for you to perform certain exercises.
 Flexibility can occur not just through stretching but also through foam rolling or daily exercises.
 Basically, stretching before working out increases blood flow in the muscles.
 If you don’t work on your flexibility regularly, muscles shorten with time: best example is the hip flexor because we’re sitting too much.
 Limited flexibility feels like “stiffness”, restricts you in your daily life and when you’re exercising.

 Why are some people more flexible than others?

 When we compare how a gymnast moves to ourselves, it’s obvious some people are more flexible than others.
 This is down to two factors: native physical aspects and how a person trains.
 For instance, these physical aspects can influence your flexibility:

 - Age – you tend to become less flexible as you get older

 - Bone size and structure – the larger your bone diameter, the less flexible you’re likely to be